jacoborous/nytimes-web2pdf/https/www.nytimes.com/2020/07/31/world/asia/india-prince-manvendra-gay-rights.html.html.md

 interview 14 years ago, it created a storm of mostly negative publicity.
 It was shocking for a member of an Indian royal family, especially one from the rigidly conservative Rajput warrior clan that once ruled over large parts of northern and central India, to come out so publicly.
-At the time, being gay was a criminal offense in India under the [archaic British law in effect at the time](https://www.nytimes.com/2018/06/02/world/asia/gay-in-india-where-progress-has-come-only-with-risk.html?searchResultPosition=5).
+Being gay was a criminal offense in India under the [archaic British law in effect at the time](https://www.nytimes.com/2018/06/02/world/asia/gay-in-india-where-progress-has-come-only-with-risk.html?searchResultPosition=5).
 The law was [struck
 down](https://www.nytimes.com/2018/09/06/world/asia/india-gay-sex-377.html)